shiomachisoft/pico_async_uart/README.md

 (using C and pico-sdk)

 This library performs asynchronous UART transmission and reception using queues and UART transmit/receive interrupts.

+When used in a multi-core environment, exclusive processing is performed within the library.

 **1.How to use**
 Please set the following user-dependent settings in AsyncUart.h
 ![image](https://github.com/user-attachments/assets/48bca4ba-e780-4b83-9496-5b0ec46ecd70)